cupy/cupy/docs/source/tutorial/gpu.rst

    trainer.extend(extensions.Evaluator(test_iter, model, device=0))

-When we write down the training loop by hand, we have to transfer each minibatch to the GPU manually:
+When we write down the training loop by hand, we have to transfer each mini-batch to the GPU manually:

 .. testcode::
    :hide: